Target Bucks

 This allows us to enjoy a full weekend long hunt without having to be worried about outside air temperatures or interrupting our hunt in order to get a deer processed.

-In preparation for our annual father/son bow/crossbow hunt weekend, RJ had taken great pains to professionally set up a ground blind specifically tailored to my crossbow hunting preferences, give me maximum exposure to recent deer movement, and the best chance for me to experience crossbow hunting success.
+In preparation for our annual father/son bow/crossbow hunt weekend, RJ had taken great pains to professionally set up a ground blind specifically tailored to my crossbow hunting preferences, giving me maximum exposure to recent deer movement, and the best chance to experience crossbow hunting success.

 On Saturday morning I saw several small does and bucks, but nothing that presented a shot that I particularly liked and none of them one of RJ & Chuck’s “target bucks”.
 Then, at about 9 a.m., I could hear a deer approaching from behind me on the right.
 I peeked through a non-shooting side window.
 He was right there beside me!
 He continued walking around until he stood in front of my blind, broadside, facing left, at under three yards, a nice just outside the ears six point.
 I had my crossbow bipod mounted, but never clicked off my safety or put him in my scope.
 It was the first morning of my season’s first hunt.
 He simply was not at that point a buck I wanted.
 He was not my weekend hunt’s “target buck”.